 The Lead Party compiles the Customer Study Report from all study outputs.

 The Lead Party shall request further detail/clarification from the relevant Other Party/Parties if required.
-The Lead Party and the Other Party/Parties (as appropriate) may need to meet to discuss the Lead Party Study Report or Customer Study Report.
+The Lead Party and the Other Party/Parties (as appropriate) may need to meet to discuss the Lead Party Customer Study Report or Customer Study Report.

-The Lead Party may request an updated Lead Party Study Report from the Other Party/Parties to reflect any necessary changes made.
+The Lead Party may request an updated Lead Party Customer Study Report from the Other Party/Parties to reflect any necessary changes made.

 The Lead Party shall send the relevant sections of the Customer Study Report to the Other Party/Parties asking them to review the contents and provide any comments within a specified timescale agreed between the Lead Party and the relevant Other Party/Parties.